Feeling stuck and wondering how to write your first blog post?

 Pick a topic that you’re interested in.
 It’s no fun writing if you’re not enthused about your subject matter.
 You should have a lot to say about your chosen topic and/or the desire to research your topic to inform your writing.

 Sometimes this involves a few scribbles in your notebook.
+Or a word document.
 Just make a loose, rough outline.
 Allow yourself the freedom to be messy here and don’t second-guess it too much.
 Grab the main ideas.

 See what other bloggers and writers have to say on your chosen subject.
 Read their words but try not to compare their work with yours.
 You are just starting!
-The purpose of doing research here is because you want to educate yourself and make your article the best it can be for your readers.
+The purpose of doing research on the subject matter is to educate yourself.
+What else might you want to add to your piece?

 Use proper attribution or paraphrase as needed and link to references.

 Understand that your tone of voice, your topic choices, and the direction you take in your work is unique.
 It’s all you.
 That’s why after your first draft and added research, re-read and remember not only the point you’re trying to make but what’s in your heart.
-If what you wrote doesn’t feel like you, remove it.
-Eliminate bits that feel confusing, poorly-informed, or not right.
-(See side note/tip below***)
+If what you wrote doesn’t feel like you, edit it.

 I once had an art instructor tell me that it was better to ruin a piece of art by overworking it than to under-test its potential by not pushing it far enough.
 I agree with him.
-Don’t throw away perfectly good sentences or ideas but DO edit ruthlessly.
+Don’t throw away perfectly good sentences or ideas (save in a word doc) but do edit ruthlessly.
 Challenge yourself to make your best work.
+Again, write blog style.

 - Tighten up paragraphs or add detail where needed.

-- Eliminate run-on sentences, boring bits, and tangents.
+- Eliminate run-on sentences, unnecessary bits, and tangents.

 - Ensure your message is clear, concise, and accurate.